Reasons your Australian garden could be a dead zone

 You can actually make a difference

-Ask is this space supporting life — or just looking neat?
+Ask yourself: is this space supporting life — or just looking neat?

 Life returns and stays.